 - Peel and cube the squash.
 Cut off the stems of the fennel bulb saving some of the fronds for garnish if desired.
 Dice.

 - Place squash and fennel in a large bowl add halved garlic cloves.
-Pour over 3 tbsp olive oil, 1 tsp of salt and cayenne pepper if using.
+Pour over 3 tablespoon olive oil, 1 teaspoon of salt and cayenne pepper if using.
 Toss to coat.
 Pour mixture onto a baking tray and roast in preheated oven for 20-30 minutes or until nice and soft.
 Stir half way through roasting.

 - While vegetables are roasting dice onion and apples.
-Add 1 tbsp olive oil to to a large pot.
+Add 1 tablespoon olive oil to to a large pot.
 Over medium heat saute onions until they are very soft, 6-8 minutes.
-Add apples, sage, nutmeg and 2 tsp of salt.
+Add apples, sage, nutmeg and 2 teaspoon of salt.
 Stir.
 If vegetables haven't finished roasting, remove onions from heat and set aside.

 - Add the roasted vegetables to the pot with onions and apples.
 Return to medium-high heat.